Intent, Implementation, Impact

-At Andrews’ Endowed we believe Design and Technology should provide children with a real life context for learning.
-We want to allow children to aspire to be more through creating opportunities for them in the wider world.
-Through the DT curriculum, children should be inspired by engineers, designers, chefs and architects to enable them to create a range of structures, mechanisms, textiles, electrical systems and food products with a real life purpose.
+At Andrews’ Endowed, we believe design and technology should provide children with a real life context for learning.
+We want to allow children to aspire to have more through creating opportunities for them in the wider world.
+Through the DT curriculum, children should be inspired by engineers, designers, chefs and architects to enable them to create a range if structures, mechanisms, textiles, electrical systems and food products with a real life purpose.

 In KS1 this looks like: